-The first permanent potato patches in North America were established in 1719, most likely near Londonderry, New Hampshire, by Scotch-Irish immigrants.
+Scotch-Irish immigrants planted the first permanent potato patches in North America in 1719, near Londonderry, New Hampshire.

 A royal chef named A. Parmentier helped King Louis XIV popularize the potato in France in the 18th century.
 He created a feast with only potato dishes, which he realized was possible when he was fed only potatoes while imprisoned in Germany.
 Benjamin Franklin, ambassador to France, was in attendance at Parmentier's feast in 1767.

 Marie Antoinette turned potatoes into a fashion statement when she paraded through the French countryside wearing potato blossoms in her hair.

 French fries were introduced to the United States by Thomas Jefferson, who served them in the White House during his presidency (1801-1809).